-- If the centre director is not employed by the host institution at the time of application deadline, submit a signed letter from the centre director where she/he confirms to accept a minimum 80 per cent position at the host institution and as a centre director and will be physically present at the host institution for a major part of her/his time.
+- If the centre director is not employed by the host institution at the time of application deadline, submit a signed letter from from the centre director (see the template “SFF-V Confirmation Centre director” at the end of this call) where she/he confirms to accept a minimum 80 per cent position at the host institution and as a centre director and will be physically present at the host institution for a major part of her/his time.

 Requirements relating to collaborating partners

 An SFF centre is not required to have partners.